felko/sluggo/README.rst

 sluggo
 ======

-sluggo is a shell that handles multiple REPLs.
+sluggo is a shell that can handle multiple REPLs.

 It provides a few REPLs implementations, including a git REPL, a Python REPL, and a general command